bih.button.backtotop.text

 Clinical Information (ข้อมูลทางคลินิก):

 Reclassifying variants can have a significant impact on patient care.
 In up to 41.3% of cases where variants are reclassified, it leads to changes in medical management.
 Variant reclassification can impact diagnosis, precision therapy, and medical surveillance recommendations for patients.
+This service includes reclassification of variants previously identified in the Cancer Screen, Cardio Screen, and Additional Findings panels.

 Kidney disease is a worldwide public health problem.
-Understanding the differences between acute kidney injury (AKI) and chronic kidney disease (CKD) is crucial for proper diagnosis and management.
-AKI typically develops rapidly, often over a few hours to a few days.
-On the other hand, CKD progresses slowly over three months to years and is characterized by the gradual loss of kidney function.
-CKD can be caused by various factors such as diabetes, hypertension, autoimmune diseases, and genetic predispositions.
+Understanding the distinction between acute kidney injury (AKI) and chronic kidney disease (CKD) is crucial for proper diagnosis and management.
+AKI typically develops rapidly, often over a few hours to days, whereas CKD progresses slowly over three months to years and is characterized by the gradual loss of kidney function.
+CKD can be caused by various factors, including diabetes, hypertension, autoimmune diseases, and genetic predispositions.
+Monogenic diseases are estimated to account for approximately 70% and 10–15% of the overall prevalence of end-stage kidney disease (ESKD) in children and adults, respectively.
+Therefore, early detection of a monogenic cause of CKD can have important implications for patients and their family members, particularly in terms of disease management, prognosis, genetic counselling, and screening of at-risk relatives.
+This panel analyzes 103 genes associated with hereditary kidney diseases and monogenic causes of CKD.

 Clinical Reference (เอกสารอ้างอิง):